 For this assessment item, you will be provided an Excel file with a set of data and six (6) research scenarios/questions.
 For each research scenario you will be required to conduct an appropriate statistical analysis to answer the proposed question.
 You may also need to conduct some preliminary analyses to determine the appropriate statistical analysis necessary to answer the question.
 In addition to the statistical analysis, you will also provide a written summary detailing the analysis that was completed and the results of the statistical analysis using APA formatting as required.

-To complete this assessment, you must upload two (2) files (one (1) Excel file and one (1) Word file):
+To complete this assessment, you must upload two (2) files (one (1) Excel file and one (1) Word file:

-- 1. Excel file For each data set and associated research question, you must conduct the appropriate analyses on the provided Excel file.
-Your data and analyses must be clearly formatted/organised and labelled. - 2.
-Word file For each data set and associated research question, you must write a brief summary reporting the statistical analysis and the findings (along with any requested tables or figures) in APA format.
+1. Excel file - For each data set and associated research question, you must conduct the appropriate analyses on the provided Excel file.
+Your data and analyses must be clearly formatted/organised and labelled.

+2. Word file - For each data set and associated research question, you must write a brief summary reporting the statistical analysis and the findings (along with any requested tables or figures) in APA format.
 The summary for each data set and associated research question should be no more than 150 words.
 NOTE: Simply copying data from the Excel spreadsheet and embedding into the Word file will NOT suffice for this assessment piece.

 This task is to be completed individually.
 You may use multiple resources to help answer the questions.
 A copy of the data sets and research questions for this assessment will be made available (as an Excel file) at the start of Week 6 on the unit Moodle site.
-Please note, the analyses required for this assessment will be based on material covered in Week 7 through to (and inclusive of) Week 11.
-A marking rubric is available on the unit Moodle site.
+Please note, the analyses required for this assessment will be based on material covered in Week 7 to Week 11 (inclusive).
+Each question will provide a breakdown of marks available for the correct answers.
+A marking rubric is available on the assessment task.